 |There is no standard procedure for storing assessment data or making protocols available for parents to review.||Clear guidelines are developed that state which documents are considered educational records under FERPA or other statutes and which are the personal property of the school psychologist.
 Well-developed procedures are in place to protect the confidentiality of records and protect test security.|

-Principle 5: Supervision and/or Mentoring
+Principle 5: Supervision, Peer Consultation, and Mentoring

 All personnel have levels and types of supervision and/or mentoring adequate to ensure the provision of effective and accountable services.